No, that’s not a typo in the title, and I promise it’ll make sense when you’re done reading this.

 IPv6 gives us a little breathing room – by that we mean the number of IPv6 addresses in existence is about 340 undecillion.
 That’s 340,000,000,000,000,000,000,000,000,000,000,000,000 – enough for every grain of sand on earth to have its own IP address.
 This means we should have enough IP addresses for all the internet devices for the foreseeable future, unless cow populations drastically increase.

-From an end user’s perspective, honestly not much.
+From an end user’s perspective, this change won't mean anything.
 Devices like your smartphone are already using IPv6 natively without any issues.
 But the variety and number of internet-connected devices will almost undoubtedly continue to grow at an exponential rate, thanks in part to the space provided by IPv6 addresses.

 As IPv6 usage continues to grow among businesses and individuals, it is important for B2B sales and marketing teams to plan for this shift now so there aren’t any big surprises down the road.
 Enhancing your website’s IP address lookup capabilities to handle IPv6 traffic will not only give you better insights about your target accounts, but will also prepare you to deliver personalized content and better user experiences as the future of internet traffic evolves.

 Want to know more?
-Check out our comprehensive IPv6 guide for more information.
+Check out our comprehensive KPV6 Guide for more information.